 1) Water needs smoke, ash, dirt, or some other microscopic particle to form a cloud, but all clouds do not create rain or snow.
-To learn about precipitation and how clouds release rain, gather your final materials: a clear cup, some water, shaving cream, and liquid food coloring.
+To learn about precipitation and how clouds release rain, divide your students into groups of 3 or 4 students per group.
+Give each group an 8-10 oz. clear cup, some water, and liquid food coloring.